 While Fire Cider is known for its spicy flavor, many shrubs and oxymels are very cooling in nature due to the vinegar content.
 One of my favorite times to enjoy these drinks is when I am feeling hot and parched after working outside on a warm spring or summer’s day.
 Shrubs and oxymels quench your thirst and noticeably cool you down.

 Hydrate and Nourish

 One way to think of your homemade shrubs and oxymels is like a sports drink.
 But of course that isn’t a very fair comparison.
-Commercial sports drinks are often filled with artificial coloring and flavors, and they tend to not actually be a healthy drink.
+Commercial sports drinks often contain artificial coloring and flavors, and they tend to not actually be a healthy drink.

-On the other hand, homemade shrubs and oxymels are loaded with the medicinal benefits of the herbs and fruits you use.
+On the other hand, homemade shrubs and oxymels offer the medicinal benefits of the herbs and fruits you use.
 They often have lots of antioxidants and can be full of other nutrients, such as minerals, which are readily extracted with vinegar.
 These nutrient-dense herbal drinks also beautifully capture the aromatic qualities of herbs, which means they are often wonderful beverages for digestive health as well.